pg-support/supt-km/docs/2. Troubleshooting/Product/Hardware/Spark LINK/Can't Charge Correctly.md

 ### **Internal Information**

+If the customer asks whether Spark LINK works with a USB-C to C cable, we'll inform them that it does not support this type of cable and recommend using the included USB-A to USB-C cable for charging.

 The provided Y cables are USB-C x 2 to USB-A and it is required to use our supplied cable for product charging and firmware updates.

 Consumers can utilize commercially available C to A cables for charging; however, firmware updates require the use of our provided cable.
 Additionally, the product currently does not support any USB-C to C PD Charger.